Richelieu mechanical ventilation station

 Project summary

-As part of our program to refurbish our métro facilities and equipment, a new mechanical ventilation station is planned for the corner of Richelieu and Sainte-Marguerite.
+As part of our program to refurbish our métro facilities and equipment, a new mechanical ventilation station is planned for the corner of Richelieu and Sainte-Marguerite Streets.

 The current station is located on the next lot over.
 Our project involves building a new, quieter and more efficient ventilation station.
 It will meet the new safety standards and will also comply with City of Montréal noise by-laws.